 A: WFRP provides whole-farm revenue protection coverage levels from 50 to 85 percent of insured revenue.
-These coverage levels are available in 5 percent increments and your farm must have diversification of at least three (3) commodities, in order to qualify for the 80 and 85 percent coverage levels.
+These coverage levels are available in 5 percent increments and your farm must meet the diversification requirement of a commodity count of at least three (3) commodities, in order to qualify for the 80 and 85 percent coverage levels.